IT4063C-Fall23/hello-github-jeremylshepherd/assignment-instructions.md

     Hello class, my name is [type your name], and I am a student at the University of [type the university name].
     ```
     - Commit your changes.
 Make sure you use a descriptive commit message. (e.g. "Created intro.md file")
-    - no edit the file, adding your name and university in the appropriate places.
+    - now edit the file, adding your name and university in the appropriate places.
     - Make another commit with a descriptive message. (e.g. "Added my name and university to intro.md")
     - Push your changes to GitHub and confirm that your changes are there.
     > -  Remember the difference between committing and pushing. **Committing** is a local action, your local repository captures a new snapshot of the code changes made to the repo. **Pushing** is a remote action, where you upload all the snapshots/commits to your repo on GitHub.
 If you don't push, the instructor can't see your updates.